lf-edge/ekuiper/docs/en_US/api/restapi/uploads.md

 ## Upload a configuration file

-The API supports to upload a local file or provide the text content of file.
+The API supports to upload a local file, provide the text content of file or upload a http file link.
 The upload request will save the file into your `${dataPath}/uploads`.
 It will override the existed file of the same name.
 The response is the absolute path of the uploaded file which you can refer in other configurations.

 ### Upload by a file